How it works

 Tuition Partners will offer a range of approaches, including online, face-to-face and hybrid models and small-group and one-to-one tuition.
 Participating schools will be able to decide which Tuition Partner in their area to work with and which of their pupils will benefit the most from additional support.

-A list of approved Tuition Partners, organised by region, will be available on the NTP website at the end of October.
+A list of approved Tuition Partners, organised by region, will be available on the NTP website from Monday 2 November.
 Schools will then be able to access subsidised, high-quality tuition from these Tuition Partners for the rest of the academic year.

 The Education Endowment Foundation (EEF) will be leading the delivery of this part of the programme in the academic year 2020 – 2021.